 Life quality training also goes out to children in poor communities, assisting them to develop understanding of road safety, water safety, hygiene and nutrition.
 Volunteers are a regular part of these programs, which often take place in the village areas, and remote locations.

-HRA /HRV has formed a strong relationship with several Vietnam based organizations, including schools for the blind and handicapped.
+and Middle Schools in Ben Tre and Central Vietnam areas.
 Because of our long history in Vietnam, (since 1990) we are able to often recommend or nominate some of the young people from these organizations to attend university, or other professional development courses.
-Again, HRA/HRV maintains ongoing support and encouragement as these challenged students progress through their chosen areas of study.
+Again, HRA maintains ongoing support and encouragement as these challenged students progress through their chosen areas of study.